stnolting/neorv32/README.md

 | Xilinx  | Artix-7 `XC7A35TICSG324-1L`       | Arty A7-35T      | Vivado 2019.2           | default        | `rv32imcu` + `Zicsr` + `Zifencei` | 2445 (12%) | 1893  (4%) | 0 (0%) |            - |    8 (16%) |        - |    *c* 100 MHz |

 **Notes**
-* The Lattice iCE40 UltraPlus setup uses the FPGA's SPRAM memory primitives for the internal IMEM and DEMEM (each 64kb).
+* The Lattice iCE40 UltraPlus setup uses the FPGA's SPRAM memory primitives for the internal IMEM and DMEM (each 64kb).
 The FPGA-specific memory components can be found in [`rtl/fpga_specific`](https://github.com/stnolting/neorv32/blob/master/rtl/fpga_specific/lattice_ice40up).
 * The clock frequencies marked with a "c" are constrained clocks.
 The remaining ones are _f_max_ results from the place and route timing reports.
 * The Upduino and the Arty board have on-board SPI flash memories for storing the FPGA configuration.
 These device can also be used by the default NEORV32